2022 Tailteann Cup final: Summary

 Westmeath became the inaugural winners of the Tailteann Cup, scoring 1–4 without reply in the final 13 minutes to take the trophy.

 A red card for Cavan's Thomas Galligan in the 58th minute was the turning point of the game.
 Cavan were leading by two, 1–13 to 1–11, when Galligan caught Westmeath's Ronan O'Toole with a high frontal shoulder.
 O'Toole went on to be the man-of-the-match.

 Details

 Aftermath

 Thousands of people came out to celebrate in Mullingar after Westmeath's victory over Cavan in the final.

-The losing Cavan players received their medals at the Hotel Kilmore on 30 October 2022, alongside their Ulster runners-up medals from 2020.
+The losing Cavan players received their medals at the Hotel Kilmore on 30 October 2022, alongside their Ulster winners medals from 2020.

 The winning Westmeath players received their medals at the Mullingar Park Hotel on 2 December 2022, alongside medals given to the winners of the 2008 National Football League Division 2 title (they had not received them for 14 years) and the hurlers who won the 2021 Joe McDonagh Cup.